Koenkk/zigbee2mqtt.io/docs/advanced/support-new-devices/02_support_new_tuya_devices.md

     cluster: 'manuSpecificTuya',
     type: ['commandDataResponse', 'commandDataReport'],
     convert: (model, msg, publish, options, meta) => {
+        const result = {};
+        for (const dpValue of msg.data.dpValues) {
-        const dp = msg.data.dp; // First we get the data point ID const value = tuyaGetDataValue(msg.data.datatype, msg.data.data); // This function will take care of converting the data to proper JS type

-        switch (dp) {
+            const dp = dpValue.dp; // First we get the data point ID const value = tuya.getDataValue(dpValue); // This function will take care of converting the data to proper JS type switch (dp) {
-        case tuya.dataPoints.saswellHeatingSetpoint: // DPID that we added to common return {current_heating_setpoint: (value / 10).toFixed(1)}; // value is already converted to a number in JS, and we deduced that it needs to be divided by 10
+            case tuya.dataPoints.saswellHeatingSetpoint: // DPID that we added to common result.current_heating_setpoint = (value / 10).toFixed(1); // value is already converted to a number in JS, and we deduced that it needs to be divided by 10 break;
             default:
                 meta.logger.warn(`zigbee-herdsman-converters:SaswellThermostat: NOT RECOGNIZED DP #${
-                dp} with data ${JSON.stringify(msg.data)}`); // This will cause zigbee2mqtt to print similar data to what is dumped in tuya.dump.txt
+                    dp} with data ${JSON.stringify(dpValue)}`); // This will cause zigbee2mqtt to print similar data to what is dumped in tuya.dump.txt
             }
+        }
+        return result;
     },
 },
 ```